GPT-Jailbreak/Grok-Jailbreak/README.md

 only way to reinitialize the jailbroken state is to tell it to either enter the state again (may cause some bugs) or start a new chat.)

+If you use jailbreak-manual, you will have to use /jailbreak to jailbreak it.

 Don't blame it on me if you get in trouble please :3